truemrwalker/wblwrld3/app/data/WebbleDevPack_Unpacked/README.md

     // usually calls the Webble Core's paste() method instead.
     $scope.requestAssignParent(target);

-    // Shows the Quick Info Message box with the specicified text for either 2 seconds or the specified time of either
+    // Shows the Quick Info Message box with the specified text for either 2.5 seconds or the specified time of either
     // default size or the specified size at either the center of the screen or the specified position using either
     // default color or the specified color (which can be an array of colors for gradient effect).
+    // If qimDominance is set to true, any other QIM messages will be discarded while the dominant one is still displayed.
-    $scope.showQIM(qimText, qimTime, qimSize, qimPos, qimColor);
+    $scope.showQIM(qimText, qimTime, qimSize, qimPos, qimColor, qimDominance);

     // Open Form, Creates and opens a modal form window for a specific use that can be used to edit or consume any data.
     // For more details of available forms see SERVICES aopForms.